 So no, you aren't on your own.

-And perhaps if you saw what we get to see you might not be so quick to suggest skipping the insurance. almost 4 years ago
+And perhaps if you saw what we get to see you might not be so quick to suggest skipping the insurance. over 4 years ago

 It's the searching without any kind of warrants 'AT ALL' which can be conducted 'AT WILL' by the 'OFFICER' that the tourists should be worried about .
 It never ends well ... not cheap and no receipt - especially the 'Fa-Rang' Westerner. over 3 years agoAnswered by Take care ! via WorldNomads.com